Ayurveda Training Company

 Lesson 2 - Principles of Ayurveda food & Diet

-• The Pancha Maha Bhutas (5 elements) – ether, air, fire, water and earth.
+The Pancha Maha Bhutas (5 elements) – ether, air, fire, water and earth.

-• The Doshas - Vata, Pitta and Kapha in health Prakriti and when unbalanced Vikriti.
+The Doshas - Vata, Pitta and Kapha in health (Prakriti) and when unbalanced (Vikriti)

-Supplementary notes:
+Supplementary notes: Dosha Questionnaire

-• Introduction to Dietary advice for Prakriti and Vikriti.
+Dietary advice for Prakriti and Vikriti

 Lesson 3 - How Dosha relates to time & taste